Gredelston/Every6/README.md

 - Comment on reflections
 - Sign up for a notifying email when a particular user has submitted a reflection
 - Send a digest email at the end of each period containing what everyone read, and links to their reflections
-- Currently all user stuff is tied to your Google User ID, rather than your Mongo _id.
+- Currently all user stuff is tied to your Google User ID, rather than your Mongo doc _id.
 That's silly and confusing.
 Fix that.
 (Probably involves actually storing anything in sessions, which I'm currently not.)
 - Middleware to prevent you from reaching certain pages (e.g. submit a reflection) when logged out
 - Bug: You can be signed in on Google but not have created an account.
 Put some middleware to prevent that
 - Olin authentication?
 To prevent randos